 Eneva itself emerged from a capacity auction held in March as the single largest winner, securing 5.2 gigawatts of contracted capacity nationwide in a package of new and renewed projects.

-Live Company IntelligenceEneva — the full investor dossierInside: live share price, peer benchmarks and the latest Rio Times coverage on the company.
+Live Company IntelligenceEneva S.A — the full investor dossierInside: live share price, market cap, three-year financials, valuation, ESG and peer benchmarks — plus the latest Rio Times coverage.

 Rio Times · Live Ticker Intelligence